IoannisGeorgousis/CharityML-Project/README.md

 The aim of the project is to apply Supervised Learning methods to real census data to predict the salary of potential donors for a ficticious charity organisation called CharityML.

-To view the full report for this project (code included), please download the report.html file and open with a browser.
+To view the full report for this project (code included) please download the report.html file and open with a browser.

 This project is part of the Introduction to Machine Learning Nanodegree on Udacity.